Jassyq/LeagueOfLegends-Data-Report/README.md

 Since both 'totalkillsat10' and 'gamelength' are continuous and appromiximately linear, I chose the pearson test to find the correlation between the two variables and whether that correlation is significant.
 The pearson correlation value I got was around -0.09, signifying a very small negative correlation, and a p-value of around 2.45e-16.
 Since the p-value is less than our threshold of 0.05, we reject our null hypothesis and that we are 95% confident that there is a small negative correlation between 'totalkillsat10' and 'gamelength'.

+# Framing a Prediction Problem

+I plan to predict how long will a game last in minutes given the amount of kills at a certain time period.
+Since there was a significant correlation between 'totalkillsat10' and 'gamelength', I figured that if we use all information in 'totalkillsat*' where * can be 10,15,20,or 25 it is possible to predict how long a game ends.

+To evaluate the model’s performance, I will use the **mean squared error (MSE)** as the metric.
+MSE is suitable because it penalizes larger prediction errors more heavily, ensuring that my model minimizes substantial deviations from actual gametime.
+I also used the **R-squared value** to measure how well the features collectively explain the variance in average game times.

+# Baseline Model

+The baseline model is a **basic linear regression model** that predicts 'gamelength' using 'totalkillsat10' which was found as having a significant correlation in the previous section.
+Both 'totalkillsat10' and 'gamelength' are quantitative variables which means there was no need for any sort of enconding.
+The model gave the equation _y = -0.1507x + 32.8376_ where y is 'gamelength' and x is 'totalkillsat10'.
+It can be observed that most of the predictions are going to be somewhere around the 30-35 minute mark.
+After calcuating **mse** and **R^2**, which were around 27.455 and 0.009.
+Therefore I can conclude that this is a terrible model because the mse is 27 minutes which is unbelievably high and a extremely low R^2 also means that we can barely explain any sort of variance whatsoever.

+# Final Model